Lero Chief Scientist elected to Royal Irish Academy

 You are here

 Lero’s Chief Scientist Professor Bashar Nuseibeh has been elected to the Royal Irish Academy for his exceptional contribution to the sciences.
 Professor of Software Engineering at University of Limerick, Professor Nuseibeh is among 27 new members recognised for their contributions to research and to public service.
-The new RIA members Gerard Hogan, Advocate General at the European Court of Justice; Philip Nolan, President of Maynooth University and chair of the NPHET Irish Epidemiological Modelling Advisory Group; and pharmacologist Lorraine O’Driscoll who is a leading figure in cancer research.
+The new RIA members include Gerard Hogan, Advocate General at the European Court of Justice; Philip Nolan, President of Maynooth University and chair of the NPHET Irish Epidemiological Modelling Advisory Group; and pharmacologist Lorraine O’Driscoll who is a leading figure in cancer research.

 “These 27 new Members are recognised for their scholarly achievements, typically reflecting many years of research, or for significant contributions to Irish society.
 They bring international academic distinction to our country and we should be immensely proud of these remarkable women and men.
 As Members of the Academy, they will strengthen our capacity to provide expert advice on Higher Education and Research policy,” Dr Mary Canning, President of the Royal Irish Academy, stated.